 Both page caching and database query caching use WordPress’ Object Cache.
 This class of functions allows developers to manage caching of their sites.
 Page caching is handled by batcache, while object caching is handled by memcached.

 Page and Database query caching are always on at Pressable.
+However you can exclude certain pages from page/batcache by following this article.

 When page and static asset caching is implemented, a static version of the website is stored and served up to visitors.
 This means that everything is ready to go.
 You can make changes to your content, and a new version will be stored when the next visitor lands on your website.
 In terms of performance, caching is one of the most important tools in your armory.